scala/docs.scala-lang/_overviews/core/nightlies.md

 See this [scala-cli doc page](https://scala-cli.virtuslab.org/docs/commands/compile#scala-nightlies) for details.

 ## Scala 2.13 or 2.12

+We informally refer to Scala 2 “nightly” versions, but technically it's a misnomer.
+A so-called “nightly” is built for every merged PR.

 Scala 2 nightly versions are published to a special resolver.
 Unless you are using scala-cli, you'll need to add that resolver to your build configuration in order to use these versions.